 The end of Davidson’s journey was nothing like its beginning.
 By then, she had become famous and, to her dismay, was being pursued by paparazzi.
 Rick Smolan came in handy: he knew how to talk to journalists and managed to help Davidson steal back some of her privacy.

 And we have him to thank for the lovely pictures in the book.
-My favourite is the last one, in which a camel stands on a beach, gazing at the sea.
-To me it represents freedom, a complete liberation from expectations, which is what this journey was about.
+My favorite is the last one, in which a camel stands on a beach, gazing at the sea.
+To me, it represents freedom, complete liberation from expectations, which is what this journey was about.
 This book inspires me to take up a challenge myself.

 Diane Ratican, with illustrations by Nick Lu and Eric Giriat